In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 What can I say?
 Such views and “sympathies” of the president are seriously dangerous for our country.

-Topic: Global problems of mankind
+Topic: Global problems of humanity

-The main features of global problems:
+Main features of global problems:

-The main problems of mankind:
+The main problems of humanity:

 2. Ecological.